 The Elementary Science Olympiad at Jacksonville High School offers competition

 will be offered for competition.
-Olympic-style medals are awarded to the
+For the anticipated field of over 30 teams, Olympic-style medals will be awarded to the

-are awarded to the top four schools based on a total compilation of points
+top six individuals in each event.
+In addition, team trophies will be awarded to the top six schools based on a total compilation of points

 during the Olympiad.